top of page

-V.III.
-Bro Richard Legge
+V∴Ill∴Bro.
+Richard Legge 33°

 About me

-Within the District of Wiltshire, many of us have come to know Richard Legge as a steady, thoughtful and quietly committed Mason, someone who gives his time generously and brings people together with ease.
 His path to becoming Inspector General reflects a lifetime of service, both inside and outside masonry, shaped by professionalism, humility and a genuine interest in the wellbeing of others.

 Richard grew up in Swindon as one of four brothers and began his working life in healthcare, qualifying as a Diagnostic Radiographer in 1985.
-His early career took him to the Royal Berkshire, Battle Hospital and later the John Radcliffe in Oxford, where he specialised in CT and angiocardiography and eventually managed the angiography laboratories.
+His early career took him to the Royal Berkshire, Battle Hospital and later the John Radcliffe in Oxford, where he specialised in CT and angiocardography and eventually managed the angiography laboratories.
 These roles demanded clarity under pressure, attention to detail and the ability to support people at difficult moments, qualities that have stayed with him throughout his life.

 Richard & his wife, Shirley

-Richard and his wife, Shirley, have been married for 39 years.
-They live just outside Swindon and have two children, Bryony and Dominic, as well as a grandson, Parker.
-Their home is shared with a lively sprocker spaniel called Jenson and two elderly cats.
+Their home is shared with a lively sprocker spaniel called Jensen, an elderly cat and numerous chickens.
 Gardening, road cycling, clay pigeon shooting and exploring the countryside in their motorhome fill much of their spare time, offering a welcome balance to demanding professional roles.

 Masonic Life and Service

-Richard is an active member of Royal Sussex Lodge of Emulation No. 355, Lodge of Concord No. 632 and Windrush Lodge No. 1705, and in the Royal Arch he belongs to Highworth Chapter No. 9009 where he has previously served as MEZ and now acts as DC, alongside Templars Chapter No. 8703 and Kingswood Chapter No. 9681.
-Within the Rose Croix, he continues his journey as a member of both Sarum Chapter Rose Croix No. 114 and William De Warenne Chapter Rose Croix No. 861.
-His wider service to the Province includes working within the Membership and Learning & Development teams, supporting the Wiltshire Masonic Cycle Ride and holding several acting Provincial appointments in both Craft and Royal Arch.
+Within Rose Croix, he continues his journey as a member of Calne Chapter Rose Croix No.956, Holy Rood Rose Croix No.855 and Suprema Lex No.1000 Chaoter.
+His wider service to the Province includes working within the Membership and Learning & Development teams, supporting the Wiltshire Masonic Cycle Ride and holding acting Provincial appointments in both Craft and Royal Arch.

 Inspector General for Wiltshire

-Richard took up the role of Inspector General for the District of Wiltshire on 19 February 2026, succeeding V. Ill.
-Bro.
+Richard took up the role of Inspector General for the District of Wiltshire on 19 February 2026, succeeding VIllBro.
 Francis Wakem BEM QPM 33°.
 Those who know him will recognise how naturally his skills transfer into this new responsibility.

 His career in leadership development gives him an instinctive ability to support and encourage others.
 His background in healthcare has shaped a calm, measured approach.
 His work across multiple Lodges and Chapters has given him a broad understanding of the District and the people within it.
 And perhaps most importantly, he leads in a way that feels inclusive and grounded, focusing on collaboration, shared purpose and helping individuals grow in the Rite at a pace and depth that is right for them.